Boris Vallejo: Career

+His art was also featured in the 1995 card game Hyborian Gates.

 Awards

+He received the Inkpot Award in 1978.
 He received the British Fantasy Award for best artist in 1979 for his painting The Amazon Princess and her Pet.
+He won the 1979 Locus Award for Best Professional Artist.

-Vallejo also won the 2011 Chelsey Award for Lifetime Artistic Achievement, and the 2014 Chelsey Award for Best Product Illustration.
-He received the Inkpot Award in 1978.
+Vallejo also won the 2011 Chesley Award for Lifetime Artistic Achievement, and the 2014 Chesley Award for Best Product Illustration.